Alka2523/IronLegions-Gesture/README.md

 * ⚡ **Low latency** via WebGL-accelerated inference
 * ♿ **Accessibility-first** with speech output
 * 🧩 **Can be used by anyone instantly , as it comes with no hardware restrictions and is a fast single page web application
-* ➕ **Added features like Clear all, backspace, and text to speech for more accessibility
+* ➕ **Added features like Clear all, backspace and text to speech for more accessibility

 ---